j-mud/se446-project-group-almudaiheem/README.md

 | Fjr Sad | 231722 | Task 4 — Year Trend Analysis |
 | Layan Al Shammari | 231822 | Task 5 — Arrest Rate |

+### NOTE
+There is an error when adding team members to the team on the AssessX website.
+You can find the team’s information in the table above and in the collaborators section of this repository.

 ## Summary

 This project uses Hadoop MapReduce to analyze the Chicago crime dataset and answer key questions about crime patterns.
 We implemented separate mappers for crime type distribution, location hotspots, year-based crime trends, and arrest analysis, while reusing a shared reducer to aggregate counts.